nocillax/thesis/PRD/rules.md

 # Development Rules (rules.md)

-These rules apply to ALL backend, frontend, and blockchain code.
+These rules apply to All backend, frontend, and blockchain code.
 Follow them strictly.

 ## 1. Code Simplicity